 After the drop period has elapsed, students may withdraw from any credit course at any time, prior to completion; however, academic and/or financial penalties may apply.

 To withdraw from a course, you must notify the college in writing of your intent to withdraw from a course.
-Simply complete, sign and submit a Change of Course Registration form (133K pdf) to the Office of the Registrar.
+Complete, sign and submit a Change of Course Registration form (133K pdf) to the Office of the Registrar.
 Remember to return all outstanding book rentals and materials, or these will be charged to your student account.
 Non-attendance is not considered an official notice of withdrawal.

 Normally there are both academic and financial consequences to a course or program withdrawal.

 Students may withdraw from their program at any time prior to completion.
 A program withdrawal indicates that the student does not wish to continue his or her current academic relationship with NorQuest College.
-A withdrawal will result in the student being withdrawn from all courses and the student's status with the college becomes inactive.
+A withdrawal will result in the student being withdrawn from all courses and the student's status with the college becoming inactive.

 The college has the right to withdraw a student for failure to comply with college policies, including lack of academic progress, academic misconduct, non-academic misconduct, poor attendance, or non-payment of fees.